matthewdeguzman/GatorGuessr/sprints/Sprint4.md

 9. No password was given
 10. Registering correctly takes user to login page
 11. Registers click on map
+12. Signs in and signs out
+13. Tests delete user by creating a new user, logs in, and deletes user

 #### More Visiting Pages Tests: